 1. She was a famous Russian ballet dancer.
 Her ballet and singing stage name was Alice Nikitina; Created Flora in Zephyr and Flora (1925) (p.
 331, Dance Encyclopedia, BYU Call #:GU1585.c5 1949).
 I met her while on my mission to France in 1974.

 2. The following undated paper was written late 1969 in Nice, France by Catherine Werblovsky Olympieff (also known as Ekaterina Werblovskaya Olympieva) at the request of Patrick Landau through his aunt Alice Nikitina.
-Patrick's father, Max Landau, even though he was Catherine's uncle, had less knowledge on the family then Catherine.
+Patrick's father, Vladimir Landau, even though he was Catherine's cousin, had less knowledge on the family then Catherine.
 Catherine was the granddaughter of Edouard and Rebecca Herzenberg.
 The letter was written a couple of years before Catherine's death after she entered into an assisted care facility in Nice.
 The paper was recently found among personal items previously gathered about 1969 by her daughter Irene Nadia de Lanskoy Petersen.
 Portions of the letter were written in three languages: English, French, and Russian.
 Irene, in transcribing the letter, notes that the letter was hard to follow and to make sense of.
 Irene's transcription dated 31 Jul 2007 with her notes added in [ ].

 "What concerns the father and mother of our mother's: Mother's father: Edouard Ocipovitch Herzenberg [or Gerzenberg] Edward son of Joseph Herzenberg born: in Mitava [or Mittau] not far ___, Baltic Provinces - not far from Riga.
 He died at 76 years of age (had diabetes and malaria) from lung congestion after flu.
 His wife was his cousin.